Alert Level: Advisory Yellow

 Current Aviation Color Code: YELLOW

 Activity Summary: Mauna Loa Volcano is not erupting.
-Rates of deformation and seismicity have not changed significantly in the past week, and persist above long-term background levels.
+Rates of deformation and seismicity have not changed significantly in the past week, and continue to be above long-term background levels.

-Global Positioning System (GPS) and Interferometric Satellite Radar (InSAR) measurements continue to show deformation related to inflation of a magma reservoir beneath the summit caldera and upper Southwest Rift Zone.
+Global Positioning System (GPS) measurements continue to show deformation related to inflation of a magma reservoir beneath the summit caldera and upper Southwest Rift Zone.

-No significant changes in volcanic gas emissions, sulfur dioxide or carbon dioxide were measured.
+No significant changes in volcanic gas emissions or summit fumarole temperature were measured.

 For more information on current monitoring of Mauna Loa Volcano, see: https://volcanoes.usgs.gov/volcanoes/mauna_loa/monitoring_summary.html